Next Generation Sequencing (NGS) Market Assessment Trends (2019-2025)

 • Illumina, given its high reliability and the existence of an entire ecosystem to support “Illumina sequencing”, the company will remain dominant, especially given the Nova X launch that is expected to gain share in the largest (and most attractive) high throughput segment

-• Oxford Nanopore, given the value of long reads, form factor, and additional information “for free” (e.g., methylation)
+• Oxford Nanopore and PacBio, given the value of long reads, form factor, and additional information “for free” (e.g., methylation)

-• Short read entrants (e.g., Element, Singular, Ultima, MGI, PacBio with Onso) will battle it out across multiple customer types, applications and geographies trying to articulate their value proposition, demonstrate platform robustness and execute commercially
+• In addition, stakeholders will keep a close look on short read entrants (e.g., Element, Singular, Ultima) trying to articulate their value proposition, demonstrate platform robustness and execute commercially

 Purchase Options